MarkSmithAU/DevelopingDataProductsShinyPitch/index.md

 ![plot of chunk plot](assets/fig/plot-1.png)

+The maximum number of points was 19198.
 Thanks for your time :)